Residence at La Casa de Velazquez, the French Academy in Madrid

 September 2020 to August 2021, Madrid , Spain

-At the French Academy in Madrid, la Casa de Velazquez, this project will focus on the development of musical writing techniques to suggest the auditory perception of a physical space by drawing on the pictorial and decorative arts: the methods of systematic deformation employed by M.C.
+The main focus of this one-year residency will be the development of musical writing techniques to suggest the auditory perception of a physical space by drawing on the pictorial and decorative arts: the methods of systematic deformation employed by M.C.
 Escher and the geometric transformations that govern the Islamic art of the Alhambra Palace, where the essence of Escher's approach originates.

 Residence at Villa Medici, the French Academy in Rome